 Aspiration is a fairly new financial services company that aims to be “the investment firm for the middle class.”
 In this video (that could pass for a parody if you didn’t realize they were serious), the company proclaims that it is possible to be a “capitalist with a conscience.”
 Lofty goals are behind the company and the products they have designed.
 The CEO (Andrei Cherny) was a former Clinton White House aide, and with Aspiration he is trying to take action and create a new type of financial services firm that lives up to his ideals.

-All products offered by Aspiration (which includes two investment funds and a checking account) have the same pricing model.
+All products offered by Aspiration (which includes two investment funds and a cash management account) have the same pricing model.
 You decide how much to pay.
 Yes, the fee is set entirely by you, the customer.
 You can set it to $0 or you can set it to any amount below $10.
 You can change the fee whenever you want.
 They provide a service and you decide what it is worth.

 Aspiration is making a big bet.

 With traditional banking, people are nickel and dimed every month.
 Make an out of network ATM withdrawal, and you could end up spending $10 in fees.
 Put your money into a savings account, and earn only 0.01%.
-By banking at Aspiration, you could be much better off financially than banking with your traditional bank.
+By using Aspiration, you could be much better off financially than banking with your traditional bank.
 And you can do your own calculation and decide how much of that savings you share with Aspiration.
 They are hoping that you will share enough for the business to continue.